GregoryShen/01-FunctionTest/Selenium/Selenium official guide.md

 ##### Execute Script

-Executes JavaScript code snippet[^ 3] in the current context of a selected frame or window.
+Executes JavaScript code snippet[^3] in the current context of a selected frame or window.

 **<u>Python</u>**